7matic/SPZZ/tpo/cv-parser/README.md

 Once the application is running, you can access the interactive API documentation by navigating to `http://localhost:5000/docs` in your web browser.
 The interactive documentation is powered by Swagger UI.

+## Creating a custom NER model

+To create a custom Named Entity Recognition (NER) model for parsing CVs, there is a Jupyter notebook `NER_custom_model.ipynb` that guides you through the process.